 Side B opens with another number one single, “My Baby Thinks He’s a Train.”
 This song is distinctively country, not quite classic, but coming off a 70’s wave.
 It expresses how she is with such a high paced man that it drives her insane and that she is “dragged around like an old caboose.”
 This song is cleverly written, with Emmylou Harris doing background vocals.

 After listening to this record I have become quite a fan of Rosanne Cash, mainly because of her vocals.
 Her voice seems to express emotion like I haven’t heard.
-Her songs are not musically climatic, yet her delivery is just as potent.
-Her voice seems to possess a similar tone between songs, but you can always tell the songs mood, whether it is lonely, confused, or sassy.
+Her songs are not musically climatic, yet her delivery is potent.
+Her voice seems to possess a similar tone between songs, but you can always tell the mood of the song, whether it is lonely, confused, or sassy.
 I believe there may be an echo of her father in there.

 So I first give Rosanne cash.
 For she is from this legendary lineage, and I payed cash for her album.
 It was worth every penny.

 Lastly, I give Rosanne interest, which can often be scary in my collection.
 Every Rosanne album I find will be bought.
-Thankfully her discography is small.
 She also deserves the interest, for her voice is completely intriguing and technically indescribable.

 So I guess I shouldn’t be so anxious about cash, credit, and interest.
 Sometimes you just can’t resist, bills keep rainin’ and you fall into a seven year ache over one purchase, but, at least this time, it is completely worth it.